exciterx/certbot-namecheap-hook/README.md

 ## Introduction

 Every certificate applied from Certbot expires in three months.
 It's frustrating that you have to renew certs every three months.
 Though Certbot supports auto renewing them by setting up a [Cron](https://en.wikipedia.org/wiki/Cron) task.
-However, it doesn't support auto renewing wildcard certificates due to the limitation of[dns-01](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-7.4) challenge.
+However, it doesn't support auto renewing wildcard certificates due to the limitation of [dns-01](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-7.4) challenge.
 This repository uses Namecheap API updating your DNS record to fight back the Certbot challenge.

 ## Get Started